On this page:

 - Personal consumer debt such as credit-card or car payments

-- Parental unwillingness to support educational expenses associated with Trinity
+- Parental unwillingness to support educational expenses associated with enrollment at Trinity

 - Exclusion of business income reported on personal tax return